-The remuneration of Non-Executive Directors for the period ended 30 June 2017 is detailed in Table 1 of this report.
+The remuneration of Non-Executive Directors for the period ended 30 June 2018 is detailed in Table 1 of this report.

-Executives

-(including Executive Directors remuneration)
+Executives (including Executive Directors remuneration) Objective

-Objective

-The Group aims to reward Executives with a level and mix of remuneration commensurate with their position and responsibilities within the Group and
+The Group aims to reward Executives with a level and mix of remuneration commensurate with their position and responsibilities within the Group and so as to:

-- · align the interests of Executives with those of shareholders; - ensure total remuneration is competitive by market standards.
+- align the interests of Executives with those of shareholders; - ensure total remuneration is competitive by market standards.